 The adidas x Parley shoe, the UltraBOOST Uncaged, is the world’s first shoe using Parley Ocean Plastic®.
 The shoes are made from water-based, environmentally friendly materials and with fabric obtained from plastic removed from the oceans, in particular from coastal areas of the Maldives.

 Ed Ruscha is an American artist whose graphic designer background is evident in his works’ acute use of typography.
 “I like the idea of a word becoming a picture, almost leaving its body, then coming back and becoming a word again,” he said of his inspiration.
 For this auction, the legendary artist presented a limited edition of twenty surfboards made with sustainably sourced wood in collaboration with Firewire, inspired by his original painting “The amazing earth“ (1984).

-With this collaboration Parley is blending art, the universal language, with the surf industry, the messenger of eco-innovation, to spread the need of protecting our oceans.
+With this collaboration, Parley is blending art, the universal language, with the surf industry, the messenger of eco-innovation, to spread the need to protect our oceans.